bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 ---------------
 ..
 Contents::

-In the *Images* section you can manage Templates and ISO files that are used as installation sources for VMs.
+In the *Images* section, you can manage Templates and ISO files that are used as installation sources for VMs.

 A template is a reusable configuration for virtual machines.
 When users create a VM, they can choose from a list of templates.
 Administrators and users can create new templates and add them to CloudStack.